Masocore: History

 Some of the first masocore games were created out of nostalgia for classic titles, such as Castlevania, Mega Man, and Ghosts n' Goblins.
 Fans wanted to recreate the feeling of euphoria after beating a difficult game, and therefore created similar indie games themselves.
 Before the genre itself was established, numerous Kaizo Mario hacks were created that greatly increased the game's difficulty.

 The term was popularized by the gaming blog Auntie Pixelante, there attributed to an unknown SelectButton forum member.

 Examples of masocore games include Spelunky (2008) and Super Meat Boy (2010).
-Other notoriously hard titles include I Wanna Be the Guy (2007), Dustforce (2012), 1001 Spikes (2014), and Celeste (2018).
+Other notoriously hard titles include I Wanna Be the Guy (2007), Dustforce (2012), Geometry Dash (2013), 1001 Spikes (2014), and Celeste (2018).
 The game director of Nioh (2017) stated that he intended the game to be masocore, and the development team therefore "consciously avoided making the game easy".

 Due to its pick-up-and-play portability and library of challenging indie games, the Nintendo Switch has been called "a perfect platform for masocore games".